Our cookies are used to make the site work better for you. Indeed, you can manage and/or delete these small files as you wish.

 Cookies are specific to the server that created them and cannot be accessed by other servers, which means they cannot be used to track your movements around the web.
 Although they can be used to store information which may identify a user’s computer, cookies do not personally identify users and passwords and credit card information are not stored in cookies.

 We use Google Analytics cookies to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from, the pages they visited, what time your current visit occurred and whether you have been to the site before.
 These cookies contain no personally identifiable information, but they will use your computer’s IP address to know from where in the world you are accessing the internet.

 This is used to distinguish users.
 It expires after 2 years.

-This is used to distinguish users.
-It expires after 24 hours.
+This is used to persist session state.
+It expires after 2 years.

 Google stores the information collected by these cookies on servers in the United States.
 Google may transfer this information to third-parties where required to do so by law, or where such third-parties process the information on Google’s behalf.

 The cookies we use for these purposes do not track your Internet usage after leaving our website and we do not store your personal information.
 They will also not be used in connection with any other information to identify you in any way.

 If you take the opportunity to ‘share’ our content through third party websites such as social networks, you may be sent cookies from these websites.
 We don’t control the setting of these cookies, so we suggest you check the third-party websites for more information about their cookies and how to manage them.

 Most web browsers automatically accept cookies, but you are not obliged to accept.
 If you prefer, you can change your browser’s settings to prevent it from accepting cookies on your computer – go to www.allaboutcookies.org for instructions on how to disable cookies.
 Please note that should you choose to decline cookies, you may be unable to access particular parts of our website.